sonyaarom/huber_airflow_dm/README.md

    cd huber-data-management
    ```

 3. Create a `.env` file and add necessary environment variables, such as your AWS credentials and Pinecone API key.
+Create folders: dags/, plugins/, logs/, and config/ in your repository before running the next steps.

 4. Build the Docker image: